What happens if my child refuses to attend school in Australia?

 Many parents find this information overwhelming or upsetting, but it’s important to know there are lots of options for management, mediation and support before things get to the point of your being fined or prosecuted.
 The best thing to do first is to speak to your child’s school and ask what support options are available.

-School refusal can be a really distressing experience for parents and carers, so it’s important to look after yourself and your mental health as well, and to seek support and/or professional help if needed.
+School refusal can be a really distressing experience for parents and carers, so it’s important to look after yourself and your mental health as well.
+Find where to seek support and/or professional help for parents.

-You can find more information about how to find support for school refusal here.
+You can also find specific support options for school refusal here.